Anthony Davidson: Mercedes (2010–present)

+CART

+Davidson tested a Champ Car at Road America in 2002 with Team KOOL Green, to assist the team with traction control development.
+The test was arranged by Honda, Davidson's employer in Formula 1 at the time.

 Sportscars

 Davidson raced for the Aston Martin Racing team in the 2009 24 Hours of Le Mans, alongside Darren Turner and Jos Verstappen.
-His team drove Lola-Aston Martin B09/60 in the LMP1 class, which finished 13th overall in the race.
+His team entered a Lola-Aston Martin B09/60 in the LMP1 class, which finished 13th overall in the race.
 He returned in the 2010 edition, driving for defending champions Team Peugeot Total alongside Alexander Wurz and Marc Gené.
 The trio warmed up for Le Mans by leading a Peugeot 1–2 in the 2010 12 Hours of Sebring.
 However, in the Le Mans race his Peugeot car had an engine failure while leading.
 Following Le Mans, Davidson raced at the 2010 6 Hours of Silverstone with Nicolas Minassian and secured victory for Peugeot Sport.
 In October 2010, Davidson secured pole position at Petit Le Mans, and went on to finish second with teammates Alex Wurz and Marc Gené.

 In 2011, racing the 908 for Peugeot Sport, Davidson along with Wurz and Gené, won the 6 Hours of Spa, and finished 4th at the Le Mans 24 Hours.
 Teaming up with Sébastien Bourdais, Davidson went on to win the 6 Hours of Imola, and the 6 Hours of Zhuhai, victories which helped Peugeot Sport secure the Intercontinental Le Mans Cup (ILMC) Championship for the second year running.

 With Peugeot pulling out of factory sports car competition, Davidson signed with Toyota to drive its Toyota TS030 Hybrid in the 2012 24 Hours of Le Mans.
 Five hours into the race, as Davidson was lapping the AF Corse Ferrari 458 Italia GTC of Piergiuseppe Perazzini, the two cars collided at the end of the Mulsanne Straight.
 The collision turned Davidson's car sideways before becoming airborne, flipping through the air, before landing back on its 3 remaining wheels before making heavy contact with the barriers.
 Davidson got out of his car before calling for assistance; he was later transferred to hospital where he was later diagnosed with fractures to the eleventh and twelfth thoracic vertebrae of his back.